 As required under Sub-section (6) of section 42 of the Act and in exercise of powers contained in the Commission's sub-regulation (1) of regulation 8 (Redressal of Grievances) Regulation 2007, the Commission appointed Sri A.V.
 Rangad as Electricity Ombudsman for the State of Meghalaya.
-On completion of his service Shri Rangad, demitted office on 30 April 2010.
-Shri W S Rynjah, retired CE, MeSEB has owned as the new Ombudsman from 1st April 2010.
+On completion of his service Shri Rangad, demitted office on 30th April 2010.
+Shri W S Rynjah, Retired Chief Engineer, MeSEB was appointed as the new Ombudsman from 1st April 2010.
 The responsibilities of the Ombudsman are listed at Annexure II.